-Maître Eckert serves on the board of several Swiss companies, including PSA International SA and UL (Underwriters Laboratories) AG, and on the board of several not-for-profit organisations, including the Fondation pour la Musique et la Culture, Genève.
+Maître Eckert serves on the board of several Swiss companies, including Stellantis International SA and UL GmbH, and on the board of several not-for-profit organisations, including the Fondation pour la Musique et la Culture, Genève.
 He is also a member of a number of Swiss and international professional organisations.

-9. Kevu Jin Non-executive Director Chinese, born 1982
+8. Keyu Jin Non-executive Director Chinese, born 1982

-Dr Jin was appointed to the Board as a Non-executive Director in 2017 and is a member of the Compensation and Nominations Committees
+Dr Jin was appointed to the Board as a Non-executive Director in 2017 and is a member of the Compensation and Nominations Committees.

-She is a tenured Professor of Economics at the London School of Economics.
+She is a professor of Economics at the London School of Economics.